DariuszJJ/FortiTool/README.md

 Use Case

 The script is ideal for administrators managing multiple users who require two-factor authentication and group-based access control.
-It eliminates manual configuration by generating a ready-to-use CLI script from a simple CSV file.
+It eliminates manual configuration by generating a ready-to-use CLI script from a simple CSV file.output_file = "fortigate_ldap_users_and_group_config.txt" open copy and run on CLI.